Facebook sees higher profits, more friends

 Facebook has pledged to hire thousands of employees and invest in new technologies to respond to concerns about manipulation and abuse, and to take data protection more seriously.

-The number of employees as of December 31 was 35,587, an increase of 42 per cent year-over-year.
+The number of employees as of Dec 31 was 35,587, an increase of 42 per cent year over year.

 "We've fundamentally changed how we run our company to focus on the biggest social issues, and we're investing more to build new and inspiring ways for people to connect," Mr Zuckerberg said.